 Though green tea extract is a powerful antioxidant, it becomes less potent when it comes in contact with oxygen.
 It is essential to ensure that the green tea extract product you purchase contains the concentrations needed so it can work its magic on our skin.
 If it is genuine, then green tea extract should be one of the first ingredients listed on the label.
 It might also be listed as EGCG or catechins.
 Concentrations should be 200 milligrams or more to be effective.
 Anything less will have little effect.

 If green tea extract is positioned near the bottom of the ingredient list, there is a small green tea extract in the product.
 If the label reads ―green tea fragrance‖, it is not what you are looking for— green tea needs essential oil to penetrate the skin.
 Look for the carrier oil to see what has been used to dissolve the green tea extract.
 These could include herbal extracts, oils, or alcohols.
-Camellia oil is derived from green tea and is considered one of the best carrier oils, but it is also expensive, so it is rarely used.Liquid error: Could not find asset snippets/relatedblogs.liquid
+Camellia oil is derived from green tea and is considered one of the best carrier oils, but it is also expensive, so it is rarely used.Liquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid